Sathwik-07/Online-Book-Management-System/README.md

 ## 4. Database Connectivity:
 Java Database Connectivity (JDBC) is utilized to establish a connection between the Java application and the MySQL database.
 JDBC is a standard Java API for database-independent connectivity.
 Type 1 driver is used for this purpose, which relies on the JDBC-ODBC bridge to connect to the database.

-# Additional Details:
+# Additional Details of this Project:

 ## a.
 One-Tier Architecture:
-The one-tier architecture, also known as the single-tier architecture, involves deploying all the application components (presentation, application logic, and data management) on a single machine.
-In this case, the Java Servlets, handling both presentation and application logic, are directly connected to the MySQL database.
+I followed one-tier architecture, also known as the single-tier architecture which involves deploying all the application components (presentation, application logic, and data management) on a single machine.
+In this project case the Java Servlets, handling both presentation and application logic, are directly connected to the MySQL database.

 ## b.
 Integrated Development Environment (IDE):
-Eclipse IDE is used for development.
-It provides a comprehensive development environment for Java applications, aiding in coding, testing, and debugging.
+Eclipse IDE is used for this project development.

 ## c.
-MySQL Connector/J (External JAR):
+MySQL Connector:

 MySQL Connector/J is an external JAR (Java Archive) file that serves as the official JDBC (Java Database Connectivity) driver for MySQL.
-This connector allows Java applications, like our Online book management system, to connect and interact with the MySQL database.
+This connector allows this application to interact with the MySQL database.

 ## d.
 Web Server: